arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

   </tr>
 </table>

-When you carefully observe the font in which 'Arduino' is written you can find a difference between the original and counterfeits.
+When you carefully observe the font in which "Arduino" is written you can find a difference between the original and counterfeits.
 Counterfeits tend to overlook or not be able to reproduce the same quality.

 <table class="img-captions">
   <tr>